The Ordinary AHA 30% + BHA 2% Peeling Solution is a potent chemical exfoliant that targets multiple skin concerns.

-NOTE: Alpha hydroxy acids make your skin more sensitive to the sun, so when using the peel, sunscreen is a must and for seven days after!
+NOTE: Alpha hydroxy acids make your skin more sensitive to the sun, so when using the peel, sunscreen is a must while using acids and for seven days after!
 Look for a broad-spectrum sunscreen with an SPF of 30 or higher.

 Alternatives to The Ordinary Peeling Solution

-Lactic acid products are especially good for dry skin types, as it has moisturizing benefits.
+Lactic acid products are especially good for dry skin types, as they have moisturizing benefits.

 If you have sensitive or dry skin, even the 7% concentration may be too strong for you, so be sure to patch test before using it for the first time.